How to Donate Your Eggs: The Procedure for Donating Eggs

-Once all screenings and legal items are complete, the entire egg stimulation and donation cycle takes approximately six weeks from start to finish.
+Once all screenings and legal items are complete, the entire egg stimulation and donation cycle takes approximately two weeks from start to finish.
 The physicians and WCED staff will go over the process with each individual candidate before beginning.

 Step Two of the Egg Donation Process: The Stimulation Phase

 Egg donors are monitored frequently during the stimulation phase.
 Doctors will measure follicle growth via vaginal ultrasound and will use blood tests to measure hormone levels.
 These frequent monitorings enable the physician to determine if the follicles are growing appropriately and if medications need to be adjusted.

 - To begin, the egg donor may be put on birth control pills for a short period of time in order to adjust the timing of her menstrual